 - Stamens: This is the male part of the flower consisting of anther and filament.

-Fruits are the main feature of a flowering plant.
+Fruits are the main features of a flowering plant.
 It is a matured ovary that develops after fertilisation.
 Some fruits are developed without fertilization and are known as parthenocarpic fruits and the process is known as Parthenocarpy.

 Thus, we see how different parts of a plant help in the growth and development of a plant.
 All the plant parts are beneficial and work in coordination with each other.

-For more information on different parts of plants, diagrams and their functions keep visiting BYJU’S website or download BYJU’S app for further reference.
+For more information on different parts of plants, diagrams and their functions, keep visiting the BYJU’S website or download BYJU’S app for further reference.